meinlebenswerk/headerpack/README.md

 ## syntax::
 The syntax is pretty easy:

 node headerpack.js <filename1 filename2 ...>

-All the files will be put into one .h file (header.h);
-The variables themselves are put saved as "static const unsigned char xyz[] PROGMEM", but you are free to hack that ;) Where xyz is the filename, ('.'s are replaced by underscores);
+All the files will be put into one .h file (header.h).
+The variables themselves are put saved as "static const unsigned char xyz[] PROGMEM", but you are free to hack that (Just have a look at headerpack.js and you should find out, how).
+Here xyz denotes the filename, ('.'s are replaced by underscores).
+Also now a second variable is included, which is named xyz_size and is an int, it holds the size of the headerified file, for easier memcpy and so on!